Mounikachowdary23/Speech_Recognition/README.md

 # Speech_Recognition
-Here we built a simple Speech Recognition usingpython and speech Recognition library.Built on Googles api.
+Here we built a simple Speech Recognition using python and speech Recognition library.Built on Googles api.